Did you take a home pregnancy test and get a faint line?

 You’re not alone!
 We’ve been there, staring at that hint of pink and wondering if it’s positive or not.
 We know how nerve-wracking it can be when you’re waiting to find out if a new addition is on the way.
 Although we no longer have to wait for months to be certain we are pregnant, even minutes and days can seem like ages.

-So, what do we do when we’re staring down a test, wondering if that line is really there?
+So, what do you do when you’re staring down a test, wondering if that faint line is a true indication of pregnancy?

-This article will help you figure out if that line is legitimate or not, and what to do in either case.
-But first, let’s talk about how pregnancy tests work.
+We’ll help you figure out if your pregnancy test is positive or not and discuss what to do in either case.

 How Pregnancy Tests Work

-Pregnancy test strips are specially treated, so when your urine hits them they conclude whether hCG levels are detected.
-If no hCG is detected, the dye does not stick on the test line.
-But if it is, the test line will change colors, making two lines appear in the window instead of one (source).
+Pregnancy test strips are specially treated so when your urine hits them, they conclude whether HCG levels are detected.
+The dye does not stick on the test line if no HCG is detected.
+But if it is, the test line will change colors, making two lines appear in the window instead of one.

 What Does a Faint Line Mean?

 If your pregnancy test shows a positive result, this is what could be happening.

 1. It’s Truly Positive